WriteCon25

 10:00 am – 10:45 am

-MIddle School Breakout Sessions: Prose Writing with Allison Haus at MUSE
+MIddle School Breakout Sessions: Dystopian Fiction with Allison Haus at MUSE

 High School Sessions: choose from World Building with Chris Bower or Erasure Poetry Workshop: Finding Words in the Unspoken with Sara Dennison at Door County Community Foundation